ory/docs/docs/keto/index.md

 title: Introduction
 ---

-Ory Permissions (based on the open-source Ory Keto Permission Server) is the first open source implementation of [Zanzibar: Google's Consistent, Global Authorization System"](https://research.google/pubs/pub48190/).
+Ory Permissions (based on the open-source Ory Keto Permission Server) is the first open-source implementation of [Zanzibar: Google's Consistent, Global Authorization System"](https://research.google/pubs/pub48190/).

 With Ory Permissions, you can

-- unify authorization logic in one service that is the authoritative source across all your applications,
+- unify authorization logic in one service that is the authoritative source across all your applications.
+- define a permission model such as RBAC, ABAC, or a more flexible model that fits your use case.
-- define a permission model (RBAC, ABAC, anything in between) independent of any tech-stack, with [SDKs](./sdk/01_overview.md) available for all major programming languages,
+- work independent of any tech-stack, with [SDKs](./sdk/01_overview.md) available for all major programming languages.
-- query permissions across the world against the globally-distributed Ory Network,
+- query permissions across the world against the globally-distributed Ory Network.
-- issue fine-grained permissions (e.g., `user x can read document y`),
+- issue fine-grained permissions, for example `user x can read document y`.
-- inherit permissions through groups, roles, hierarchies, etc.
+- inherit permissions through groups, roles, hierarchies, and more.

 ## How does Ory Permissions work?